-- 1. Press down slightly the accelerator pedal and let the engine run without load at medium speed for approx. 5 minutes. - 2.
-Proceed as follows in order to heat up the hydraulic oil at low ambient temperatures: - Allow the engine to run consistently during the warm-up phase.
+- 1 Press down slightly the accelerator pedal and let the engine run without load at medium speed for approx. 5 minutes. - 2- Proceed as follows in order to heat up the hydraulic oil at low ambient temperatures:Allow the engine to run consistently during the warm-up phase.
 For warming the hydraulic oil, reset the multi-function lever for the work hydraulic system in short intervals from position '0' (holding) into position 'E' (tip-in position).
 Then reset it to its '0' position.
-Make sure not to exceed the maximum time (10 seconds) permitted for the multi-function lever in the tip-in position. - 3.
-While the engine is warming up, observe all measuring instruments and warning lights and eliminate immediately any fault. - 4.
-Let the engine run with lightweight load further until the engine coolant temperature indicator (1) lights up in the green range. - Ensure that the exhaust gas colour is normal and that the exhaust pipe produces neither abnormal noises nor vibrations.
+Make sure not to exceed the maximum time (10 seconds) permitted for the multi-function lever in the tip-in position.

+- 3- While the engine is warming up, observe all measuring instruments and warning lights and eliminate immediately any fault. - 4- Let the engine run with lightweight load further until the engine coolant temperature indicator (1) lights up in the green range. - 5- Ensure that the exhaust gas colour is normal and that the exhaust pipe produces neither abnormal noises nor vibrations.
 Eliminate possible defects.

-SWITCHING OFF THE ENGINE
+18.2 SWITCHING OFF THE ENGINE

 - If you switch off the engine abruptly after heavy operations without prior cool-down period, the service life of the engine may be severely impaired.
-It is recommended to switch off the engine abruptly only in the event of an emergency. - 1.
-Check the temperature of the engine with the help of the coolant temperature indicator (1). - 2.
-If the engine is overheated, you must let it run at medium speed or 5 minutes before you switch it off, so that the engine can cool down sufficiently. - 3.
-Lower the work unit. - 4.
-Turn the ignition key into its stop position '0' in order to switch off the engine. - 5.
-Pull the ignition key from the start switch.
+It is recommended to switch off the engine abruptly only in the event of an emergency. - 1 Check the temperature of the engine with the help of the coolant temperature indicator (1). - 2- If the engine is overheated, you must let it run at medium speed or 5 minutes before you switch it off, so that the engine can cool down sufficiently. - 3 Lower the work unit. - 4 Turn the ignition key into its stop position '0' in order to switch off the engine. - 5 Pull the ignition key from the start switch.

-DRIVING
+19. DRIVING

-START-UP
+19.1 START-UP

-- Careless driving may lead to accidents! - Before starting to drive, ensure that no persons are near the machine and sound the horn before you drive up. - 1.
-Start up the engine as described in chapter "Starting the Engine". - Raise the work unit into its transport position.
+- · Careless driving may lead to accidents! - Before starting to drive, ensure that no persons are near the machine and sound the horn before you start to drive. - 1 Start up the engine as described in chapter "18.1 Starting the Engine". - 2- Release the work hydraulic system by setting the locking lever of the work hydraulic system to position '2'. - 3- Raise the work unit to its transport position.
 If the work unit is in transport position, the two red arrows of the transport position marking on the lifting cylinder are next to each other.